krithravi/period-tracker/README.md

 ![Sample demo](sample.png)

 ## Future
 More features coming soon!
+- I really want the calendar to have the relevant dates highlighted.
-I'm looking to have a GUI way to supply/modify files (I'm guessing people won't want to edit a CSV every time).
+- I'm looking to have a GUI way to supply/modify files (I'm guessing people won't want to edit a CSV every time).
-I'm also guessing people might want to track other symptoms, so I'll try to find a way to incorporate/visualize those as well!
-If you have any other ideas or tips, feel free to add an issue!
-I'll also try to make it a bit prettier - it's a bit _too_ bare-bones right now.
+- I'm also guessing people might want to track other symptoms, so I'll try to find a way to incorporate/visualize those as well!
+- If you have any other ideas or tips, feel free to add an issue!